Celebrating Excellence: Anwar McKenney Jr. and Brock Dukes Shine at the 2025 Marshall-Brennan Moot Court Competition

-Southern University Laboratory School is proud to celebrate two outstanding scholars, Anwar McKinney and Brock Dukes, for their exceptional performance at the 2025 Marshall-Brennan Moot Court Competition.
+Southern University Laboratory School is proud to celebrate two outstanding scholars, Anwar McKenney Jr. and Brock Dukes, for their exceptional performance at the 2025 Marshall-Brennan Moot Court Competition.
 This prestigious event challenges high school students to argue complex constitutional issues before panels of legal professionals, fostering critical thinking, advocacy skills, and a deep understanding of the law.

 This year’s moot court problem centered on the Fourth Amendment—specifically, whether a student’s right to privacy was violated when school officials and a School Resource Officer searched her cell phone without a warrant.
 The case raised timely questions about balancing student privacy rights with school safety policies in an era of digital technology.
 Competitors were tasked with analyzing landmark cases such as New Jersey v.
 T.L.O., Riley v.
 California, and Schneckloth v.
 Bustamonte, applying these precedents to a fictional scenario involving alleged threats, social media posts, and zero-tolerance policies.